aimacode/aima-exercises/markdown/game-playing-exercises.md

 **5.23** In the following, a “max” tree consists only of max nodes, whereas an “expectimax” tree consists of a max node at the root with alternating layers of chance and max nodes.
 At chance nodes, all outcome probabilities are nonzero.
-The goal is to <span>*find the value of the root*</span> with a bounded-depth search.
+The goal is to *find the value of the root* with a bounded-depth search.

 1. Assuming that leaf values are finite but unbounded, is pruning (as in alpha–beta) ever possible in a max tree?
 Give an example, or